-Methods: Staff from Fairchild Tropical Garden and Zoo Miami are conducting visual surveys to identify all plant species present in appropriate habitat patches and quantify plant abundance for target species (Pithecellobium spp., Guilandina spp., Cardiospermum spp., and nectar plant species).
+Methods: Staff from Fairchild Tropical Garden and Zoo Miami conducted visual surveys to identify all plant species present in appropriate habitat patches and quantify plant abundance for target species (Pithecellobium spp., Guilandina spp., Cardiospermum spp., and nectar plant species).

-Because Miami blue butterfly larvae are tended by ants, which provide protection from natural enemies in exchange for the larvae's sugar-rich secretions, ant surveys are conducted to help identify potential Miami blue butterfly habitat.
-Arboreal ants are surveyed by tapping a stick against plants to dislodge ants from targeted plants (Pithecellobium keyense and Guilandina bonduc).
+Because Miami blue butterfly (MBB) larvae are tended by ants, which provide protection from natural enemies in exchange for the larvae's sugar-rich secretions, ant surveys were conducted to help identify potential MBB habitat.
+Arboreal ants were surveyed by tapping a stick against plants to dislodge ants from targeted plants (Pithecellobium keyense and Guilandina bonduc).
 Depending on the abundance and extent of P. keysense and/or G. bonduc at the preserve, 1-10 ant sampling locations will be collected.
-A white sheet will be laid underneath plants, and specimens will be collected with a small hand-held aspirator.
-Non-ant bycatch will be immediately returned unharmed to the plant.
-Ant specimens will be preserved in ethanol and transported to the University of Florida for species identification.
-All specimens will be deposited and retained by the Florida State Collection of Arthropods (Gainesville, FL).
+A white sheet was laid underneath plants, and specimens were collected with a small hand-held aspirator.
+Non-ant bycatch were immediately returned unharmed to the plant.
+Ant specimens were preserved in ethanol and transported to the University of Florida for species identification.
+All specimens were deposited and retained by the Florida State Collection of Arthropods (Gainesville, FL).